SaraLerma/The-Pragmatic-Programmer/README.md

 📖  [whole topic](https://media.pragprog.com/titles/tpp20/dont-outrun-your-headlights.pdf)

-We can't see too far ahead into the future, so better **take small steps always**; checking for feedback and adjusting before proceeding.
+We can't see too far ahead into the future, so better <span style="color:lightgreen;">**take small steps always**</span>; checking for feedback and adjusting before proceeding.
 Consider that the rate of feedback is your speed limit.
 You never take on a step or a task that’s “too big”.

 ## Avoid Fortune-Telling 🔮